The lighting in a space controls how you sense the room and directly affects your own energy while you experience that environment.

 With the ability to affect your health, the mood of the household, and the way the objects in the room are perceived, lighting design is the most important element to consider when planning a space.
 We offer consultations in our Room Reading Package.
 Or if you'd like for us to be more involved, we may provide you with Full-Service Interior Design.
 We're always happy to jump on a call to talk about how we can help you make the most out of your renovations.

-If you have questions after reading this article (or in the future), click here to get in touch with us.
+If you have questions about these simple home lighting tips or Elan’s services,, click here to get in touch with us.
 Let us know in the comments what resonated with you.

 Sending love and luxury,